catseye/toolshelf/README.markdown

 to pass the `@` or `@@` as a seperate argument on the command line, like:

     toolshelf dock @ ~/gezbo.catalog

+#### When referring to an already-docked source ####

+When referring to a source which is already docked, `toolshelf` allows you to give just the source's base name, omitting the site name and the user name.
+For example, to build the first source we docked above, you can say

+    toolshelf build Gettysburg-Address

+If there is an ambiguity, one such source will be picked non-deterministically (TODO: perhaps this should be an error?)  ♦ In which case, you may add the username and/or the site name to resolve the ambiguity.

 ### How does it know which directories to place on your path? ###